-EAS 102 EARTH SCIENCE
+EAS\ 102 EARTH SCIENCE

 An exploration of the basic processes that have formed and continue to form our planet.
-Included are astronomical history of the Earth, plate tectonics, earthquakes, volcanoes, mountain building, erosional forces, movement of the plates (plate tectonics).
-Other topics are atmospheric processes and trends, the rock cycle, ocean currents and their influence on global and regional climate, and ocean basins.
-The geologic time scale and fossil evidence are discussed.
-The use of computers and BlackBoard are integral aspects of this course.
-Prerequisites: Eligibility for ENG 101.
+Included in the content is an astronomical history of the Earth, plate tectonics, earthquakes, volcanoes, mountain building, erosional forces, and movement of the plates (plate tectonics).
+Other topics are atmospheric processes and trends, the rock cycle, ocean basins, as well as ocean currents and their influence on global and regional climate.
+Finally, the geologic time scale and fossil evidence will be discussed.
+Prerequisite: Eligibility for ENG\ 101.

-EAS 104 NATURAL HISTORY
+EAS\ 104 NATURAL HISTORY

 An introduction to various aspects of the earth such as its origin, history, climates, weather, and varieties of life forms.
 General descriptions are emphasized rather than technical explanations.
 Off-site outdoor field trips are required.
-The use of computers and BlackBoard are integral aspects of this course.
-Prerequisites: Eligibility for ENG 101.
+The use of computers and Blackboard are integral aspects of this course.
+Prerequisites: Eligibility for ENG\ 101.

-EVS 100 INTRODUCTION TO ENVIRONMENTAL SCIENCE
+EVS\ 100 INTRODUCTION TO ENVIRONMENTAL SCIENCE

 This three credit, non-laboratory science is designed to provide an overview of long-term effects on the well-being of the planet and its inhabitants.
 The course will examine natural systems, population, global and regional issues, resources, pollution, solutions, and attitudes, amongst other current and historical topics.
-The use of computers and BlackBoard are integral aspects of this course.
-Prerequisites: Eligibility for ENG 101.
+The use of computers and Blackboard are integral aspects of this course.
+Prerequisites: Eligibility for ENG\ 101.